 Thomas P. Wagner

-Before joining NASA in early 2009, Tom was Program Director for Antarctic Earth Sciences at the US National Science Foundation, where he oversaw geology and geophysics programs for the Antarctic continent and Southern Ocean.
+Before joining NASA in 2009, Tom was the Program Director for Antarctic Earth Sciences at the US National Science Foundation, where he oversaw geology and geophysics programs for the Antarctic continent and Southern Ocean.
 He has been to Antarctica six times, and helped plan the US research program for the International Polar Year (2007-2009), including serving as Program Director for the ANDRILL and AGAP projects.

 Tom earned his bachelor’s degree in geology at the State University of New York at Binghamton and his doctorate at the Massachusetts Institute of Technology with thesis research focused on volcanoes of the Earth and moon.
 After graduate school, Tom spent six years teaching at the University of Papua New Guinea, where he became involved in university administration and foreign aid projects supported by the United Nations and the World Bank.

 Tom enjoys outreach about all forms of science and technology, and in addition to public speaking and news program appearances, he has helped with many factual and fictional works for adults and children.